Atlas-Space-Force/OBS-Scripts/README.md

 * Keep your essential sources automatically updated and synchronized across different scenes.
 * Automatic Copying: Sources matching a defined prefix are automatically added to pre-selected target scenes as soon as they appear in a monitored scene.
 * Simplified Removal: If a monitored source is removed from the source scene, it will be automatically removed from the target scenes, ensuring consistency and cleanliness in your setups.
-* **WARNING:** In case you choose to use the VDO.Ninja OBS Controller, DON'T USE THIS FEATURE, as the controller already has the same feature and using both simultaneously might crash your OBS.

 Comprehensive Multi-Language Support:
 * The script provides support for several languages for a more accessible and intuitive user experience.